ozmoroz/ozmoroz-blog-hugo/content/post/pass-value-to-onclick-react.md

   </div>
 ));
 ...
-handleButtonClicked = ev => {
+handleDivClicked = ev => {
   this.setState({
-    // Retrieve a passed parameter from 'div_id' and 'div_name' datasets
+    // Retrieve the passed parameters from 'div_id'
+    // and 'div_name' datasets
-    message: `${ev.currentTarget.dataset.div_name}: ${
+    message: `Clicked div Id ${ev.currentTarget.dataset.div_id}, name ${
-      ev.currentTarget.dataset.div_id
-    } clicked`
+      ev.currentTarget.dataset.div_name
+    }`
   });
 };
 ```

-Open [CodeSandbox](https://codesandbox.io/s/n5vyw31nzl) to play with live working example.
+Open this [CodeSandbox](https://codesandbox.io/s/github/ozmoroz/react-pass-parameter-to-onClick/tree/master/) for an interactive example of the code above.
 Also, You can access the 100% working source code for this article from [my Git repository](https://github.com/ozmoroz/react-pass-parameter-to-onClick).

 That's it.
 Now you know how to pass multiple parameters into a React event handler function in a way which is both simple and has no performance impact.
 Try it next time you need it, and you won't have to search internet forums for a solution for days.